shredthaGNAR/stars/README.md

 * [shoekla/ScrapeC](https://github.com/shoekla/ScrapeC): ScrapeC is a “mock” search engine, in the fact that it does a lot of what Bing, YouTube, and DuckDuckGo does, but instead of searching its own database it crawls and scrape these search engines and other websites.
 Along with return links, images, and videos of searches it also return PDFs, Social Media information (Facebook, Twitter, Google+), and Contact Information related to the links that it returns.
 On top of that ScrapeC also has the same features on a smaller scale for web addresses used as an input.
 Link: http://scrapec.pythonanywhere.com/
 * [Phisteven/scraping-bets](https://github.com/Phisteven/scraping-bets): Experiments with web srcaping from sports betting websites
 * [GChristensen/scrapyard](https://github.com/GChristensen/scrapyard): Bookmark heavy lifting
+* [AdamEshem/Scratch-Off-Probability](https://github.com/AdamEshem/Scratch-Off-Probability): Gives the probability of each scratch off ticket in the Ohio Lottery.
+* [nate-walter/Scratch-Off-Science](https://github.com/nate-walter/Scratch-Off-Science): A non-gambling data analyst and his scratch off lottery ticket experiment
+* [ImmaZoni/scratcha](https://github.com/ImmaZoni/scratcha): A simple python script to scrape scratcher data from AZ Lottery website.
+* [screwtape9/scratcher](https://github.com/screwtape9/scratcher): Command line utility to get GA lottery scratch off ticket claimed percentage.
 * [iyulaev/scratcherCalc](https://github.com/iyulaev/scratcherCalc): Android app that can be used to screen CA lottery scratcher tickets based on expected value, jackpot likelihood, and to screen out tickets with the majority or all of the jackpots claimed
+* [ivan-shires/ScratchOffBot](https://github.com/ivan-shires/ScratchOffBot): This is a bot integrated with the Twitter API to automatically report publically available metrics about the North Carolina Education Lottery.
+Currently - I only plan on using the Scratch Off portion, although there is a possibility of adding an algorithm for Pick 3's - specifically targeted at my favorite gamemode, One-Off.
+* [Railikebread/scratchsmart](https://github.com/Railikebread/scratchsmart): A scratch-off lottery analyzer app for New York State built with Java (Spring Boot) and React.
+Calculates and displays the best value tickets based on real-time public data.
 * [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy): Display and control your Android device
 * [hotchemi/Scre](https://github.com/hotchemi/Scre): A lightweight screen recorder macOS application written in SwiftUI.
 * [SamuelZ12/screen-scribe](https://github.com/SamuelZ12/screen-scribe): macOS app for screen-to-text OCR (Markdown, LaTeX, etc.)